Chrois27/Chrois27/README.md

 - 💞️ I’m looking to collaborate on APP produciton
 - 📫 How to reach me -> through instagram DM @chroba.coooooooooooooooooooooo
 - 😄 Pronouns: American-Chinese-Korean
-- ⚡ Fun fact: missing single lines on the ring finger joints of both hands
+- ⚡ Fun fact: missing single inner lines on the ring finger joints of both hands

 <!---
 Chrois27/Chrois27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.